VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 addressed them, see chapter 7 "[Adding Resilience and Optimizing Performance][j_chapter7]."

+During the last stage of our journey, we introduced some partitioning on the Service Bus to improve the throughput of events.
+This partitioning is done based on the publisher of the event, so events published by one aggregate type go to one topic.
+We'd like to extend this to use multiple topics where we currently have one, perhaps partitioning based on a hash of the order ID in the message.
+This would enable greater scale out for the application.

 ## Think about the UI differently

 We felt that the way our UI interacts with the write and read models,